-Picture this: you stroll down your soft, carpeted basement steps after a long to at work only to be welcomed by your very own home spa.
-Tile flooring, wood accents, a home jacuzzi, subtle lighting and elegant bathroom and the right decor is all you need to turn your basement into the ultimate relaxation space.
+Picture this: You stroll down your soft, carpeted basement steps after a long to at work only to be welcomed by your very own home spa.
+Tile flooring, wood accents, a home jacuzzi, subtle lighting, an elegant bathroom, and the right decor is all you need to turn your basement into the ultimate relaxation space.

 A Music Room

 If you’re a musician, what better way to use your basement than as a place to create and appreciate music?
 You can decorate the space with vintage concert posters, album covers, and your favorite memorabilia while also reserving space for your instruments.
 Add storage for your guitars, drums, and amplifiers, or add a stage to keep them ready for a performance at all times!

 This might not seem unique, but space for laundry equipment often gets forgotten about with all the talk of theaters, guest rooms and the like.
 Creating a dedicated space for the washer and dryer can be a great use of the basement, especially when you factor in space for cleaning supplies, detergents and drying racks.
 Adding a line or rack can be a great addition, as it offers the perfect space for letting delicates air dry.

 A Craft Room